mstksg/inCode/copy/entries/dependent-haskell-2.md

 !!!dependent-haskell/NetworkTyped2.hs "getNet ::"
 ~~~

-Now would be a good time to refresh on the [singletons section][new-section] of
-my last post again.
-To deserialize a `Network i hs o`, we have to "pattern
+To deserialize a `Network i hs o`, we have to "pattern match" on `hs` to see
-match" on `hs` to see what constructor we are expecting to deserialize, and we
+what constructor we are expecting to deserialize.
+We use singletons (with
-do that by using singletons with constructors we *can* literally pattern match
+constructors we *can* literally pattern match on) to tell GHC what types we are
-on (`SNil` and `SCons`), which tell GHC what type to expect through "dependent
-pattern matching".
+handling, in a process called "dependent pattern matching".

 If you see a `SNil :: Sing '[]`, that means that `hs` is `'[]`, so expect a `O`
 constructor.
 If you see `SCons s ss :: Sing (h ': hs)`, that means that `hs`